denisyukphp/tmpfile-manager/docs/index.md

 $tmpFile = $tmpFileManager->createTmpFileFromSplFileInfo($splFileInfo);
 ```

-Also you can copy temp file from other temp file just use `copyTmpFile()` method:
+Also you can copy the temp file from other temp file use `copyTmpFile()` method:

 ```php
 $tmpFile = $tmpFileManager->createTmpFile();